 Download the original, 14-item scale here.
-This provides a fuller picture of mental wellbeing with a better balance of feeling and functioning items than SWEMWBS.
+This provides a fuller picture of mental wellbeing with a better balance of feeling and functioning items than the 7-item scale WEMWBS.
 It is preferred in situations where it is valuable to give study participants a picture of their mental wellbeing.

 The Short Warwick-Edinburgh Mental Wellbeing Scale is a 7-point scale which can save valuable space and time in evaluations.
 Download it here.

 The original WEMWBS User Guide is available here.
 This is the guide that was originally developed for NHS Scotland, updated in 2015.
 It is intended for researchers and practitioners who are familiar with the use of scales in evaluations.
-It contains detailed information about the validation and distribution of the scale, comparison to other scales and some key questions about collection, analysis and interpretation of data, including some support for sample size calculation.
+It contains detailed information about the validation and distribution of the scale, comparison to other scales and some key questions about the collection, analysis, and interpretation of data, including some support for sample size calculation.

 We appreciate that many using WEMWBS will be less experienced in evaluation.
 We have developed a practice-based User Guide which can be found here.
 It provides practical and easy to follow advice on using WEMWBS to evaluate a service or other intervention for practitioners who are new or relatively new to evaluation.
 It also contains advice about confidentiality.